 Dirty air filters alone can decrease the airflow in your home, resulting in a heating and cooling system that has to compensate by running harder than it would typically.
 Over time, those systems will fail earlier, resulting in the need for a replacement sooner than you’d like.
 Replacing or cleaning your air filters monthly may considerably impact the life of your system and offer you more consistent comfort as well.

 So what other common tasks can you complete to increase your energy efficiency?

 - Seal or add weather-stripping around your exterior doors and windows

 - Make sure both your laundry and kitchen appliances are clean and free of lint and dust

 Something else to ponder when increasing your energy efficiency is the age of your system.
 Older systems are commonly much less efficient than newer systems.
 Sure, it sounds obvious, but the difference a new system can make is substantial, so before you decide whether or not to make repairs to your current system, be sure to look at newer selections as well.
 The rule of thumb for the lifetime of heating and cooling systems is between 12 and 15 years, so if your system is near that age, be sure to check out all your options.

-Energy efficiency doesn’t have to be difficult, and with the team at Appalachian Heating in Mount Hope, you can rest assured that you’re in the right hands.
+Energy efficiency doesn’t have to be difficult, and with the team at Appalachian Heating in Beckley and Mount Hope, you can rest assured that you’re in the right hands.
 Whether it’s more basic tips to maintaining your heating and cooling system or guidance on buying a new system, give us a call at 304-707-0600 and we can put you on the right path.